iurisilvio/notenoughmemory/site/source/2015-05-31-nginx-quick-config.rst

         }
     }

-A very simple reverse proxy configuration, it just send the request to upstream at `localhost:8080`.
+The `proxy_pass` directive proxy the request as HTTP to your application listening port ``8080`.

-The `proxy_pass` directive proxy the request as HTTP.
-To send the request to your WSGI application, you must use `uwsgi_pass`.
+You can use `uwsgi_pass` to make nginx convert the HTTP to a WSGI request and send it to your WSGI application.

 .. code:: nginx